Key takeaways:

 2. Make a website

 A website tells customers who you are, what you offer, and how to book a job.
-When someone searches for your home service business online, you want them to be able to find you, and they can only do that if you have a website.
+When customers look for a home service provider online, you won’t show up unless you have a website.
+It’s your digital storefront—and without it, you’re invisible.

 You have a few options for creating your first website.
 You can do it yourself using a website builder or hire a web developer to build it for you.
 Or, get your business online in minutes with Jobber.